ClauPan/Underwater-city/README.md

 # Atlantis

-Underwater is a first-person RPG game where the character is transported in an underwater ruined city for an experiment.
+Atlantis: Underwater is a first-person RPG game where the character is transported in an underwater ruined city for an experiment.
 They are trapped in an air bubble along with a tiny robot that is controlled by the devs.
 Through this companion, the player receives instructions on how to escape this experiment.